- Any patient who reports bleeding from the mouth or nose following a recent tonsillectomy.

 They should remain nil-by-mouth until review by a senior ENT surgeon.
 Frequently, water and diet will be gently reintroduced.

-After 24 hours without further bleeding, the risk of recurrence is lower.
+After 12-24 hours without further bleeding, the risk of recurrence diminishes.
 Patients are usually discharged at this point.
 All patients should be reviewed by a senior before discharge, and advised to return if there is any more bleeding.

 Patients should not be discharged with hydrogen peroxide gargles.